Skip to main content

 • Make frequent commits using meaningful commit descriptions.

-• Consider allocating a single developer the task of performing commits to the Main branch, to avoid any possible conflicts.
+• Designate a single developer to commit to the Main branch to avoid conflicts.

-• Avoid making breaking commits to your main Git branch.
+• Avoid making breaking commits directly to the main Git branch.

 Having Trouble Making Commits